 Across the Nation

-- American Feed Industry Association - The American Feed Industry Association, based in Arlington, Va., is the world’s largest organization devoted exclusively to representing the business, legislative and regulatory interests of the U.S. animal feed industry and its suppliers.
+American Feed Industry Association (AFIA)Based in Arlington, Virginia, AFIA is the world’s largest organization devoted exclusively to representing the business, legislative, and regulatory interests of the U.S. animal feed industry and its suppliers.
+Visit AFIA.org

 In the State of Nebraska